 What’s on this page

 The increasing popularity of online shops proves that digital purchases will continue to grow.
-E-commerce has brought about a fundamental change not only in the marketing and sales process but also in the business model.
+E-commerce has brought about a fundamental change not only in the marketing activity and sales process but also in the business model.

 Mobile payments are becoming more common and the use of debit and credit cards for online shopping is already the most popular way for people to pay for products and services.